anthonytk31415/iztris/README.md

 11. (Optional) Enhance graphics:
     - If you want to go beyond console graphics, consider using a simple graphics library like SDL2 or SFML

+To do:
+- add tests
+- comments to the code